gariti/gariti.github.io/README.md

 ## Setup

-1. Open Index.html in your web browser
+1. Open Index.html in your web browser (Or log into GitHub Pages link: TBD)
 2. Browse to other pages!

 ### Legal